MarSims/RPC-NI/README.md

-This is a very simple implementation of our paper:
+This is an implementation of our paper:

 Representative Point-Based Clustering with Neighborhood Information for Complex Data Structures